 #4 Avoid going broke by multiplying your income streams

 Don’t just rely on streaming platforms, even if you are getting millions of streams!
 Some of the world’s most prominent artists do, but it’s still not enough to secure that stable income.

 Look at the other ways you can earn money in the music industry, like selling merchandise, playing live, securing a sponsorship deal (especially clothing brands), or even product placement.

-It actually can earn artists hundreds and thousands, if not millions.
+It actually can earn artists big money.
 The Chemical Brothers did a whole video with F1, while in a Little Mix video, they casually put down some Beats headphones in one small scene and there’s no doubt they would have been paid to do this.

 Don’t be a broke Musician!
 Be a successful one

-The music industry has plenty of opportunities, especially when you have a decent-sized audience, so please don’t just get stuck on pursuing streams, or sign deal without very careful consideration.
+The music industry has plenty of opportunities, especially when you have a decent-sized audience, so remember – don’t get stuck on pursuing streams and don’t rush in to signing any deals without very careful consideration.